-You must also choose the shape you want your ice machine to produce either cubed, nugget-shaped, or flaked.
-Your ice needs will mostly likely require one type over another.
+You will also need to choose the shape you want your ice machine to produce.
+The choices are cubed, nugget-shaped, or flaked.
+Your ice needs will usually require one type over another.

 Cubed ice is generally preferred for most bars and restaurants as well as for bagging ice.
 These cubes are the ones you are most familiar seeing in mixed drinks and other beverages.
 Cubed ice comes in different cube sizes: full, half and regular, and they cool the quickest and melt more slowly than other types of ice, which can cut down on consumer consumption.
 They are the most preferred for large-volume commercial applications, including bagging and bulk cooling.

 Nugget-shaped ice has gained popularity over the years for it's highly chewable appeal.
 It also melts slowly and is the ice of choice for the health care industry.
 It is commonly found in fountain beverages, blended cocktails, smoothies and salad bars or cold food bars.